 As more of us are spending longer hours working in front of our computers, it pays to find the best vertical mouse to keep you as comfortable as possible - and that's where we can help.

-Long hours of activities such as working or gaming can place stress on our wrists, and your typical mouse layout can potentially increase this strain.
+Long hours of activities, such as working or gaming, can place stress on our wrists, and a standard mouse layout can potentially increase this strain.

 Thankfully, a vertical mouse uses a much more ergonomic design, to allow for easier movement and a more comfortable hand position.
 If you can adapt to this new style, you could find yourself reaping the benefits for years to come.

 Vertical mice utilise features such as button reachability, thumb rests, and wrist support to create what is known as the 'handshake position' whereby your hand is tilted roughly 90 degrees from using a standard mouse, allowing for a more natural hand and wrist alignment.

 Despite the somewhat unusual design, a great vertical mouse doesn't have to come at a cost, and more and more models can offer competitive features such as a high DPI, a quality that all of the best gaming mice share.

 We've put together some products that we think fit the bill of the best budget vertical mouse, based on their specs, features, and anything we thought made them stand out from the crowd.

 Let's take a look at the world of budget vertical mice.

 Best Budget Vertical Mouse